 Gingerbread cookies that aren’t gingerbread men:

-Easy Dipped Gingerbread Cookies: You won’t find an easier recipe for a gingerbread cookie!
+You won’t find an easier recipe for a gingerbread cookie!
 No-one will ever guess you didn’t make these white-chocolate dipped gingerbread cookies from scratch!
-They’re so quick and easy and perfect for a classroom party or holiday entertaining at home.

 There you go!
 Plenty of gingerbread crafts and activities to keep the kids busy this holiday season, and some yummy treats to satisfy their tummies too.